maximize22/GetAndClean2017/Codebook.md

 11. Final data set is exported to a text file with write.table command

 Information on the individual features, as well as the units for each variable, can be found in the features_info.txt located in this directory (or loaded with the dataset).

+Fields contained in the output file
+subject.id - ID number of the subject
+activity.id - description of the activity taking place

+values for MEAN and STD for each of X, Y, and Z axises: tBodyAcc tGravityAcc tBodyAccJerk tBodyGyro tBodyGyroJerk fBodyAcc fBodyAccJerk fBodyGyro

+values for MEAN and STD for each: tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

+values only for MEAN:
+angletBodyAccMeangravity
+angletBodyAccJerkMeangravityMean
+angletBodyGyroMeangravityMean
+angletBodyGyroJerkMeangravityMean
+angleXgravityMean
+angleYgravityMean
+angleZgravityMean